-It is still may be possible to restore the original size of your merino wool throw or a garment.
-As the possibility to restore the wool throw depends on a variety of factors, it is probable to increase your throw or sweater by as much as a size and a half using this process (can work for other wool knit objects as well, for that matter).
+Shrinking a wool throw or a garment often happens when it is washed or tumble dried in unsuitably warm temperatures.
+It is still may be possible to restore the original size of your merino wool throw or garment.
+Depending on a range of factors, it is possible to increase your throw or sweater by as much as a size and a half using this process (which can also work for other wool knit objects).

 - Fill a bath tub with lukewarm water – there should be enough water to cover the item you wish to unshrink.